-Most people will leave this particular aspect of February unmarked in their diary, and why not?
+Most people will leave this particular aspect of February unmarked in their diary.
 After all, unless you identify as part of the rainbow alphabet you may be forgiven for thinking that it doesn’t apply to you.
 However, if you dig a little deeper you find that LGBT history is the history of us all.
 There have been plenty of notable figures over the centuries who have been LGB or T. It was just that they couldn’t tell us at the time.
-We often only find out about it when they die and a dusty diary detailing desire or pain is plucked from the bottom of a long forgotten trunk.
+We often only discover such truths when they drop dead and a dusty diary of hidden desire is plucked from the bottom of a long forgotten trunk.

 This year is very special one.
 It marks 60 years since the Wolfenden Report recommended the legalisation of consensual homosexual acts between two men (it was never illegal between two women).
 Yes, you heard right bitchas!
 The WOLFENDEN report.
 How cool is my name now?
 Yeah, you can touch me.
 It is also 50 years since parliament acted on the report.
 OK, it did take a decade to get through parliament.
 Better late than never I suppose…and the age of consent was set at a ludicrous 21 and stayed that way until 1994.
 Which makes me technically a criminal.
 What with that and the home taping.

-The 20th Century wasn’t much better – with imprisonment or chemical castration as the punishment du jour in the UK.
+The first half of the 20th Century wasn’t much better, what with imprisonment or chemical castratration awaiting you if you so much glanced at another man’s meat and two veg.
 If you happened to be over the sea in Germany during WW2 you may have found yourself in a concentration camp.
 Which, considering how many Nazi commanders were found in bed with blonde boys during the night of the long knives, was just a little bit hypocritical.

-Transgender people are conspicuous by their absence in many LGBT histories.
+Transgender people are conspicuous by their absence in our history books.
 Often misgendered or misidentified as effeminate men or butch women, they have been overlooked or forgotten by eager historians only interested in tales of forbidden sexuality.
-So you may be forgiven for thinking that transgender people are a recent invention, especially as they have only been allowed to change their legal gender since 2005, and it is telling that even now the word ‘misgendered’ is showing as unrecognised on this computer’s spellchecker.
-However trans people have been around for… well, how long has humanity been around?
+So you may be forgiven for thinking that transgender people are a recent invention, especially as they have only been allowed to change their legal gender since 2005.
+It is telling that even now the word ‘misgendered’ is showing as unrecognised on this computer’s spellchecker.
+However trans people have been around for..well, how long has humanity been around?

 Let’s face it.
 Attitudes to bi people have been in the Stone Age for a very long time.
 They were considered by many gay and lesbian people to be tourists.
-Thought to be simply unwilling to commit to a single binary identity.
-Often they would find a less than warm welcome in the community unless they masked that side of themselves that preferred another gender.
-To be honest, at this point I would like to lie and say that I never shared those views.
+Thought to be simply unwilling to commit to a single binary identity, bi people would often find a less than warm welcome in the community.
+At this point I would like to a tell you that I never shared those views.
 However I did.
 In fact I remember once saying to a bisexual man who asked me out in the 1990s ‘sorry, I just don’t trust bisexuals’.
 What a stupid young man I was.
 Fearful that we would fall in love and he would leave me for a more convenient life with a wife and 3 kids.

-Since then I have examined that prejudice and discovered that bisexuality is not a fear of commitment to one person and believe me if a bi person picks you to spend their life with, you’d better be grateful.
+Since then I have examined that prejudice and discovered that bisexuality is not a fear of commitment to one person but simply an attraction to multiple genders.
+Believe me, if a bi person picks you to spend their life with, you’d better be grateful.
 Because they had all of humanity to choose from.